kstenerud/concise-encoding/cbe-specification.md

 #### Bit Array

-In bit arrays, the elements (bits) are encoded 8 per byte, (such that a 0 bit represents false and a 1 bit represents true), with the first element of the array stored in the least significant bit of the first byte of the encoded elements.
+In bit arrays, the elements (bits) are encoded 8 per byte, (such that a 0 bit represents false and a 1 bit represents true), in little endian byte order, with the first element of the array stored in the least significant bit of the first byte of the encoded elements.
 Unused trailing (upper) bits in the [last chunk](#bit-array-chunks) **MUST** be cleared to 0 by an encoder, and **MUST** be discarded by a decoder.

 For example, the bit array `{0,0,1,1,1,0,0,0,0,1,0,1,1,1,1}` would encode to `[1c 7a]` with a length of `15`.
 The encoded value can be directly read on little endian architectures into the multibyte unsigned integer value `0b111101000011100` (`0x7a1c`), such that the least significant bit of the unsigned integer representation is the first element of the array.